Daniel J. Frey

 Seasons are soft lessons for hard heads.

-For those that forget easily.
+For those who forget easily.

 Seasons don't yell at first.